Meh-S-Eze/raynab/README.md

 The whole refactoring process is being done with AI assistance.
 So if you're checking this out, keep your expectations in check!
 It's more of a fun learning journey than a professional development project.

+## Conversion Plan

+Check out the [`mcp-conversion-guide.yaml`](./mcp-conversion-guide.yaml) file in this repo!
+It contains the detailed step-by-step plan for converting this project to an MCP architecture.
+This guide breaks down the entire process into phases, with time estimates and specific tasks for each step along the way.

+The plan focuses on creating a chat-based interface that lets you interact with your YNAB budget using natural language commands like "Show my budget summary" or "Create a transaction for $50 at Grocery Store".

 ---

 # Raynab